What every angel should ask before investing (2)

 Will there be any claims by a party claiming to be a co-founder?
 (Note that this issue arose with Facebook and other companies.)

-Financials are a cornerstone of any due diligence.
+Financials Financials are part of any due diligence.
 Early stage companies may not have any track record to point to, but it’s important for the financials to tell a coherent story.
 The numbers will tell you the company’s current financial situation and proposed future burn rate.

 What are the company’s three-year projections?